 Auto air conditioning is optional; you can certainly survive without it.
 But why would you want to?
 Stay cool on warm days by keeping your air conditioning periodically serviced by a professional technician.
-And take it in for testing at the first sign of a problem for an auto A/C repair or service.
+And take it in for testing at the first sign of a problem for an auto AC repair in Marietta, GA.

 Damaged Cooling Fan – If your cooling fan isn’t working efficiently, your condenser might not cool properly.
 Your fan may blow a fuse, become cracked, or have an electrical problem that causes it to malfunction.
 A quick check and repair by a technician will have it up and running in no time.